 Now, before we get into best practices and tips, we quickly wanted to touch on the importance of the SMS opt-in process.
 Not only does having your customers either request or accept being a part of your list make them more receptive to messages, but is also legally required.

-The fastest way to have your mobile marketing campaign shut down is by falling to comply with these rules and regulations.
+The fastest way to have your mobile marketing campaign shut down is by failing to comply with these rules and regulations.

 However, those who are hoping to begin their SMS marketing campaigns should not fret.
 In fact, this is a blessing in disguise.
 Like we mentioned, having an SMS opt-in can keep away users who are not interested in your services.